iThenticate at the University of Melbourne

 iThenticate users are advised to read the following resources produced by the University of Melbourne:

-- Discuss and share the similarity reports with your supervisor if you are a graduate researcher.
+- Discuss and share the similarity reports with your supervisor if you are a graduate researcher;

 - Submit a request for assistance in ServiceNow via Staff Services or Student Services.
-A Research Integrity Officer and/or a discipline specific Research Integrity Advisor will get in touch to provide advice and tools to address these concerns with an educative response.
+Research Integrity and/or a discipline specific Research Integrity Advisor will get in touch to provide advice and tools to address these concerns with an educative response.

 iThenticate has been provided to the University of Melbourne researchers and graduate research students in accordance with the following policies: